LP-116/pandas-challenge/README.md

 4. Singed Scapel is one of the most profitable items but it is not one of the most popular items.

 ### Files

+To run the file please use the HeroesOfPymoli_stater.ipynb file in Jupyter Notebook.
+The is found in the main branch of the repository.
+The resources file contains the purchase_data the analysis is based on.